-Interim Guidance from CDC and the Occupational Safety and Health Administration (OSHA) Meat and poultry processing facilities are a component of the critical infrastructure within the Food and Agriculture Sector DC's Critical Infrastructure Guidance advises that critical infrastructure workers may be permitted to continue work following potential exposure to COVID-19, provided they remain asymptomatic and additional precautions are implemented to protect them and the community.
+Interim Guidance from CDC and the Occupational Safety and Health Administration (OSHA)

+Meat and poultry processing facilities are a component of the critical infrastructure within the Food and Agriculture Sector P C. CDC's Critical Infrastructure Guidance advises that critical infrastructure workers may be permitted to continue work following potential exposure to COVID-19, provided they remain asymptomatic, have not had a positive test result for COVID-19, and additional precautions are implemented to protect them and the community.
 All meat and poultry processing facilities developing plans for continuing operations in the setting of COVID-19 occurring among workers or in the surrounding community should (1) work directly with appropriate state and local public health officials and occupational safety and health professionals; (2) incorporate relevant aspects of CDC guidance, including but not limited to this document and the CDC's Critical Infrastructure Guidance; and (3) incorporate guidance from other authoritative sources or regulatory bodies as needed.